 - Kramer DB, Maisel WH.
 Guidelines for managing pacemaker and implantable defibrillator advisories.
 In: Ellenbogen KA, ed.
 Clinical Cardiac Pacing, Defibrillation, and Resynchronization Therapy.
 Philadelphia, PA: Elsevier Saunders; 2011.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Athletes, Heart Defects, Congenital, Cardiovascular Abnormalities, Propranolol, Cardiomyopathy, Hypertrophic, Electric Countershock, Sports, Syncope, Los Angeles, Patient-Centered Care, Fellowships and Scholarships, Television, Tachycardia, Ventricular, Quality of Life, Survival Rate, Basketball, Patient Preference, Death, Sudden, Cardiac, Defibrillators, Implantable